 Revenues increased by \$61.8 million to \$1,086.7 million for 2021 from \$1,024.9 million for 2020.
 Average total enrollment at a majority of our institutions, mainly in our Peru segment, increased during 2021, increasing revenues by \$75.2 million compared to 2020.
 The increase in average total enrollment in Peru was attributable to a robust primary intake cycle during 2021 and increased retention rates.
-Additionally, the effect of changes in tuition rates and enrollments in programs at varying price points ("product mix"), pricing and timing increased revenues by \$19.6 million compared to 2020.
+Additionally, the effect of product mix, pricing and timing increased revenues by \$19.6 million compared to 2020.
 These increases in revenues were partially offset by the effect of a net change in foreign currency exchange rates, which decreased revenues by \$34.8 million, due to weakening of the Peruvian nuevo sol against the USD.
 Other Corporate and Eliminations changes accounted for an increase in revenues of \$1.8 million.